All work, no play may have made Jack a dull (F5)boy, but all work, no God has left Jack with a lost (F5)soul.

 ’Cause he works all (Bb5)day and lies a wake at night.

-(F)He tells them things will get an y bet ter, it ’ll just like he’s lit tle more time.
+(F)He tells them things will get y bet ter, it ’ll just like he’s lit tle more time.

 ’Cause he worked and he built with his (Bb5)own two hands, and he poured all he had in a cas (Bb5)tle made with sand, but the wind and the rain are com ing, crash ing in.